The best way to capture Facebook Ads data in Tally Forms

 Alternative methods for capturing Facebook Ads data require the UTM parameters to be present on the same page where the form is submitted.
 However, this can lead to issues, as shown in the following scenario.

 Imagine a user clicks on your Facebook Ad and arrives at your homepage.
 They then proceed to click the 'Get A Quote' button, which takes them to a different page where they fill out the form.
-Since the form is completed on a different page, the UTM parameters would typically be lost and not captured in Tally Forms.
+Since the form is completed on a different page to the one they originally landed on, the UTM parameters would not be captured in Tally Forms.

 Fortunately, Attributer solves this problem by storing the UTM parameters in a cookie within the user's browser.
 This means that regardless of the page where the form is completed, the UTM parameters are always included in the form submission.